lumrachele/linked-lists-reading-nyc-web-111918/README.md

 Ok, given the above representation.
 Let's write our own `next` function.
 The `next` function should return the next node in a linked list.
 It will have the following function signature `next(node)` and will return the next node.

 ![](http://www.purplecar.net/wordpress/wp-content/uploads/2015/03/FerrisMuseum1.jpg)

-> Note: For the following problem, we can imagine that each node is a child in a kindergarten classroom.
-To make sure no child is lost on a class trip, she asks each child to have one buddy.
-Then the teacher just remember's one child and asks that first child to point to his buddy, who points to their buddy and so on.

-So now we need a function that can take in a small child as an argument and return that child's buddy.
+So now we need a function that can take in a node as an argument and return the next node.

 ```javascript
 let firstNode = ['cameron', 123]